AutoCAD tutorial for beginners 2023 – 30 Minutes All Features!

 Understanding Coordinate Systems

-• X-Axis: The X-axis represents the horizontal dimension, extending from left to right.
-Positive values lie to the right of the origin, while negative values lie to the left.
+• X-Axis: The X-axis represents the horizontal dimension and it is extending from left to right.

-• Z-Axis: The Z-axis represents the depth or elevation dimension.
-It is perpendicular to the X and Y axes, extending from the screen toward you (out of the screen) and away from you (into the screen).
-The Z-axis is particularly relevant when working in 3D.
+• Z-Axis: While Z-axis represents the depth or elevation dimension.
+It is perpendicular to the X and Y axes.
+And it is extending from the screen toward you (out of the screen) and away from you (into the screen).

-In AutoCAD, coordinates are typically specified in the format (X, Y) for 2D drawings and (X, Y, Z) for 3D drawings.
-The origin, represented by coordinates (0, 0) in 2D, serves as the reference point for all measurements.
+Here, coordinates are in the format (X, Y) for 2D drawings and (X, Y, Z) for 3D drawings.

-When creating and modifying objects in AutoCAD, you can specify precise coordinates or use relative distances and angles from existing points.
-Understanding the coordinate system allows you to accurately position objects and maintain consistency within your drawing.
+When creating and modifying objects, you can specify precise coordinates or use relative distances and angles from existing points.

 Creating Basic Objects